Customer support is one of the biggest factors that can impact your business’ success.

 First, let’s define a few terms…

-Customer support is a branch of customer service that’s geared towards helping customers solve any technical problems that come up when they use your product, such as not being able to upload a picture of their new puppy or finding a mysterious charge on their account.
+Generally, customer support is a branch of customer service that’s geared towards helping customers solve any technical problems that come up when they use your product or service, such as not being able to use their e-commerce software effectively or finding surprising pricing issues.

-This could involve troubleshooting with customers over live chat, creating helpful user documentation, or passing customer feedback on to product teams to prevent future issues.
+This kind of technical support could involve your call center reps troubleshooting a technical problem with customers over live chat, creating helpful documentation on how to use your product, or passing customer feedback on to product teams to prevent future issues.

-Whatever the activity, the overarching aim of customer support is to improve the customer experience by making sure customers get quick and accurate answers to product issues when they arise.
+Whatever the specific activity is, the overarching aim of customer tech support is to improve the customer experience by making sure customers get quick and accurate answers to product issues when they arise.

-Customer support is especially important because it plays a vital role in delivering a positive customer experience—something many customers deem to be just as important as the product or service you’re selling.
+Customer support is especially important because it plays a vital role in you being able to deliver a positive customer experience—something that many of your customers may deem to be just as important as the product or service you’re selling.

-The degree of customer support you offer affects your customers’ perceptions of how well you treat them.
+And in case this isn’t clear: the degree and the quality of customer support you offer directly affects your customers’ perceptions of how well you treat them.
+You can’t skimp on this!

 1. Better customer retention